A History of Jewellery

 Craftsmanship, Tools and Techniques

 Enamelling, although invented centuries earlier, had suddenly gained in popularity and use.
-This is where ground coloured glass was fired at high temperatures onto metal, to produce the beautiful colours and smooth finish of enamel jewellery.
+Ground coloured glass was fired at high temperatures onto metal, to produce the beautiful colours and smooth finish of enamel jewellery.

 During the Renaissance, jewellery became even more extravagant.